retry51776/notes/crypto/banks.md

 > Federal Reserve similar software manage electricity grid; By adjusting Interest Rate `Interest Rate is exchange rate current assets to future promise` to flatten Demand Peak; Supply advancement requires more assets `rare to come by`, or technology advancement `not in Fed control`;

-> Credit is simultaneously be created & destoried by everyone at every day.
+> Credit is simultaneously be created & destroyed by everyone at every day.
 When anyone(individual, company, government) take out loan, we created credit.
-Every payment we paid out loan, we destoried credit.
-There will always more debet than credit(because interest).
+Every payment we paid out loan, we destroyed credit.
+There will always more debt than credit(because interest).

 ## Bond
 - Maturity